The William Marshal Broadsword (2000-GT) is in many ways representative of a typical one handed medieval knights sword.

 it around.
 The sword is not on par with the Albion and Raven Armory

-versions but for the price, is a good sword in the sub-300 market.
+versions but for the price, is a good sword for swords at this price.
 One

 of the things I do not like in the Albion version is it feels too light